 Modern philosophy matured in the 1700s until the dominant set of views of the era were naturalism, reason and science, tabula rasa, individualism, and liberalism.
 The Enlightenment was both the dominance of those ideas in intellectual circles and their translation into practice.
-As a result, individuals were becoming freer, wealthier, living longer, and enjoying more material comfort than at any point before in history.
+As a result, individuals were becoming

-&lt;sup>16 Hessen 1962, 14; see also Nardinelli 1990, 76-79.
+16 Hessen 1962, 14; see also Nardinelli 1990, 76-79.